AmbrishTripathi6974/GoodSpace.AI_test/README.md

   The UI adapts to different screen sizes, making it easy to use on phones, tablets, or desktops.

 - **State Management with BLoC Pattern**
-  The app uses the BLoC (Business Logic Component) pattern to keep the app’s state organized and maintainable, ensuring smooth and predictable user experience.
+  The app uses the BLoC (Business Logic Component) pattern to keep its state organized and maintainable, ensuring a smooth and predictable user experience.

 - **Optimized for GitHub Codespaces**
-  The project is fully configured to be opened, edited, and run inside GitHub Codespaces, a cloud development environment that runs in your browser.
+  The project is fully configured to be opened, edited, and run inside GitHub Codespaces, a cloud development environment that runs in your VS Code or Android Studio.

 ---